matt-lewton9/Portfolio-Website/_manufacturing/composites.md

 ---
 layout: project
 title: Composites
-imgFilename: "panel.png"
+imgFilename: "compositesMain.JPG"
 when: ""
 order: 1
 ---

+At Purdue, I've had the opportiniuty to learn composites design and manufacturing, and I'll be starting a composites manufacturing internship at NASA Langley Research Center Spring 2023.

 On Purdue Space Program Liquids I am leading the design-manufacture-test campaign for composites.
-We are making structural airframe tubes and nonstrucutral airframe panels, and the nosecone using oven cured prepreg fabric in a two piece vacuum bagged mold.
+We are making structural airframe sections, fins, a nosecone, and airframe panels, using oven cured prepreg fabric in a two piece vacuum bagged mold.
 The mold itself is tooling prepreg cured over a male mold of the part.
+We are also hand wrapping our engine in silica phenolic ablative with a carbon fiber / epoxy overwrap.

 I am using Ansys ACP to design and simulate the strength of composite airframes.
 We will be running experimental tests to validate the accuracy of our simulations before making the final airframe.

-I also made a fiberglass airframe for my L1 high power rocket.
+I also made a fiberglass airframe from scratch for my L1 high power rocket.
 Check previous posts for {% include url.html url="https://mattlewton.me/2022/07/03/fiberglass.html" text="manufacturing" %} and {% include url.html url="https://mattlewton.me/2022/07/08/fg_test.html" text="testing and defects" %}.

 <div style="display:flex; justify-content:center; align-items:center; flex-wrap:wrap;">